 The fuel consumption of employee vehicles

 Employees who drive gas guzzling vehicles like full size SUVs or pick-up trucks will increase your costs significantly.
-You don’t have any control over your employees’ vehicle choices.
+You don’t have control over your employees’ vehicle choices.
+But a vehicle's fuel efficiency can significantly impact reimbursement amounts.
 Plus, because employees often see a large gray area between business use and personal use, you may be subsidizing the personal use of fuel.

 The effectiveness of your company gas card policy